rinama07/rocketseat-ignite-challenge-02/README.md

-# Coffee Shop App
+# Rocketseat Ignite - Coffee Delivery

 This repository was created to practice Rocketseat's Ignite course concepts and solve challenge.

-The application follows the design definitions from this [Figma](https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery/duplicate).
+The application follows the design definitions from this [Figma](https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery).

 ## Features: